usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	7. Set the Install profile and click ``Save``.
 For more information, refer to :ref:`windows-install-profile`.

-		.. note:: Unlike Linux, the following cannot be set for Windows appliances: Keyboard, Root user, User & Groups, Kernel Parameters and Firewall.
+		.. note:: Unlike Linux, the following cannot be set for Windows appliances: Root User, Users and Groups, Security, Kernel, Keyboards, Licences.

 		.. image :: /images/windows-installfp4.png